10 Mods to Avoid for Your Lifted Dodge Ram

 Chopping your exhaust with a hacksaw or removing the muffler doesn’t make you cooler.
 Furthermore, why do most people that engage in this idiotic task feel the need to brag about it?
 They always seem to be the loudest and most boisterous – sort of like their trucks.

 Sawing apart your tailpipe doesn’t make your truck perform better.
 All this does is create a loud and obnoxious sound to those around you.
-Your lifted Dodge Ram is not a Harley and it shouldn’t sound like one either.
+Your truck is not a Harley and it shouldn’t sound like one either.

 Speaking of exhausts, let’s get something else straight.
 Running vertical exhaust pipes out of your truck bed normally looks ridiculous.
-I’ll admit there are times when it can be done tastefully, but that isn’t normally the case.
+I’ll admit there are times when it can be done tastefully on a Laramie Longhorn, but that isn’t normally the case.
 Think about how you feel when you see that four-inch chrome exhaust coming from a compact car.
 That’s what it looks like to others when you install a vertical exhaust.

 Wow….do you see what this guy did?
 Not only does he have the vertical exhaust from above, but then he had to show how classy he was and add some balls to the trailer hitch.
-Now, he just needs to lift the truck and put the testicles on the bumper so the balls are right in your face when you are behind him.
+Now, he just needs to add a suspension lift to his 4×4 crew cab and put the testicles on the bumper so the balls are right in your face when you are behind him.

 This has got to be one of the weirdest truck mods available.
 Some people just have too much time, energy, and money in their lives.

 See what happened here?
-This guy took a very nice lifted Dodge Ram and left little tires on it.
-If you can afford to purchase a lift but aren’t sure you can do the tires at the same time…wait.
+This guy took a very nice lifted pickup and left little tires on it.
+If you can afford to purchase a lift kit but aren’t sure you can do the tires at the same time…wait.
 Save your money until you are able to do both at the same time.

-Driving a truck like this reminds me of those clowns on stilts – it belongs in the circus.
+Driving a 6 inch lifted Dodge Ram with little tires reminds me of those clowns on stilts – it belongs in the circus.
+Lifted trucks should look classy, not cheap.

 You like to hunt – we get it!
 Does everyone on the road need to know what your hobbies are?
 Adding artwork to your otherwise stunning truck just creates an eyesore to those around you.
 This doesn’t enhance the appearance of your Ram.